shererc/CS362-004-W2018/projects/shererc/dominion/README.txt

 Name: Caleb Sherer
 ONID: shererc

-Assignment: Assignment 3
+Assignment 4
-Description: Unit tests 1-4 and cardtests 1-4

-Run this program by typing "make all unittestresults.out" into the command line.
-This will compile and execute All of the unit tests and card tests.
-The resulting output will sent to the unittestresults.out file.
-This is the compiled results of the unit tests as well as the gcov coverate statistics.
+Description: randomtestcard1.c randomtestcard2.c randomtestadventurer.c These files randomly test the Smithy, Adventurer, and Feast cards

+MAKEFILE: rules have been implemented to run randomtestcard1.out randomtestcard2.out randomtestadventurer.out.
+To execute these, run "Make all randomtest[x].out" where [x] is card1,card1, or adventurer which will produce the .out files for analysis
+Also note, be sure to run "make clean" between each .out file.
+This will prevent overlap between the tests.

+Thanks,
+Caleb Sherer